Healing from an Unplanned C-Section: A Guide to Emotional Recovery

 Trauma-Focused Cognitive Behavioral Therapy (TF-CBT)

 This is one of the most well-researched and effective treatments for trauma.
-TF-CBT works by helping you identify, challenge, and reframe the negative thought patterns and maladaptive behaviors associated with the trauma.
+TF-CBT works by helping you identify, challenge, and reframe the negative thought patterns and behaviors associated with the trauma.
 For C-section trauma, a therapist can guide you to work through pervasive thoughts like "I failed" or "My body is broken," replacing them with more balanced and compassionate perspectives.
 It also equips you with practical skills to manage anxiety, panic, and intrusive thoughts, providing you with concrete, actionable tools for daily life.
 Learn more about CBT from the American Psychological Association.

 Eye Movement Desensitization and Reprocessing (EMDR)

 EMDR is another gold-standard treatment for PTSD and is highly recommended for birth trauma by organizations like Postpartum Support International.
 In EMDR, a therapist guides you to focus on a traumatic memory while engaging in bilateral stimulation (such as following a light or sound with your eyes, or tapping).
 This process helps the brain's natural information processing system to "unstick" the traumatic memory, reducing its emotional intensity and distress.
 The goal is not to erase the memory, but to help your brain store it properly in the past, so it no longer feels like it is happening in the present.
 Many mothers report feeling significantly calmer and more in control after EMDR sessions.
-You can read more about EMDR for birth trauma from PSI.

 Narrative Therapy